Maikuolan/Common/_docs/NumberFormatter.md

 123.45
 ```

-#### GroupSeparator member.
+#### GroupSeparator property.

 ```PHP
 public $GroupSeparator = ',';
 ```

-The GroupSeparator member tells the number formatter which character to use to separate groups of numbers (e.g., the comma in `1,234.56`).
+The GroupSeparator property tells the number formatter which character to use to separate groups of numbers (e.g., the comma in `1,234.56`).

 Example usage: